 - a.
 Other than as set forth in Section 2, you may not make or distribute copies of the Software, or electronically transfer the Software from one computer to another or over a network. - b.
 You may not alter, merge, modify, adapt or translate the Software, or decompile, reverse engineer, disassemble, or otherwise reduce the Software to a human-perceivable form. - c.
 Unless otherwise provided herein, you may not rent, lease, or sublicense the Software. - d.
 Other than with respect to a Trial / Demo Version, Non-commercial Lite Version or a Not For Resale Version of the Software, you may permanently transfer all of your rights under this EULA only as part of a sale or transfer, provided you retain no copies, you transfer all of the Software (including all component parts, the media and printed materials, any upgrades, this EULA, the serial numbers, and, if applicable, all other software products provided together with the Software), and the recipient agrees to the terms of this EULA.
 If the Software is an upgrade, any transfer must include all prior versions of the Software from which you are upgrading.
-If the copy of the Software is licensed as part of the whole Studio (as defined above), the Software shall be transferred only with and as part of the sale or transfer any Trial / Demo Version, Non-commercial Lite Version or Not For Resale Version of the Software. - e.
-Unless otherwise provided herein, you may not modify the Software or create derivative works based upon the Software. - f.
+If the copy of the Software is licensed as part of the whole Studio (as defined above), the Software shall be transferred only with and as part of the sale or transfer of the whole Studio, and not separately.
+You may retain no copies of the Software.
+You may not sell or transfer any Trial / Demo Version, Non-commercial Lite Version or Not For Resale Version of the Software. - e.
+Unless otherwise provided herein, you may not modify the Software or create derivative works based upon the Software - f.
 Non-commercial Versions of the Software may not be used for, or distributed to any party for, any commercial purpose. - g.
 Unless otherwise provided herein, you shall not - A. in the aggregate, install or use more than one copy of the Trial / Demo Version and Non-commercial Lite Version of the Software,